ksauby/workshops/R/Rgraphics/Rgraphics.md

           ... <other theme elements>)
 ```

-Don't be afraid, you will understand this by the end of the workshop!
-The basic idea is that you specify different parts of the plot, and add them together using the `+` operator.
+Don't be afraid, you will understand this by the end of the lab! **The basic idea is that you specify different parts of the plot, and add them together using the `+` operator.**

 Example Data: `Housing prices`
 ------------------------------